 The Game Lobby is configured by lobby configs for common scenarios.
 It contains a timer duration for the lobby, and handles the behavior of the app in case of timeouts.
 Such as whether it should try again or cancel the game once the timer runs out.

 The Intro Steps are pages shows to the user after registering and before the game or game lobby.
 These steps can be configured by the game designer to contain whatever is needed: instructions, a quiz, forms, etc.

-The set of steps can be altered depending on the treatment assigned to the current player.
+The set of steps can be altered depending on the treatment assigned to the current player or the treatments.

 The Intro Steps are asynchronous (each player completes these steps at their own pace).